 They may be tiny, but fleas can be a big problem for your dog.
-Left untreated they can make your dog seriously ill.
+Left untreated, they can make your dog seriously ill.

-Not only can fleas cause your dog to damage its skin because of excessive scratching, there are more serious conditions that your dog may be vulnerable to.
+Not only can fleas cause your dog to damage its skin because of excessive scratching, but there are also more serious conditions that your dog may be vulnerable to.
 So what’s the best flea treatment for dogs?

 How did my dog catch fleas?

-Untreated animals carry fleas from place to place and in doing so they also distribute the flea eggs.
-Once the environment is right the flea eggs hatch and attach themselves to a nearby host, in this case our dogs.
+Untreated animals carry fleas from place to place, and in doing so, they also distribute the flea eggs.
+Once the environment is right, the flea eggs hatch and attach themselves to a nearby host, in this case, our dogs.

 How do fleas affect my dog?

 Apart from the sore skin that results from continual scratching, our dogs can develop more serious complications from flea bites;

 Flea allergy dermatitis or FAD is a common allergy in dogs.
 Just one bite from a dog flea can cause your dog’s immune system to respond.
 Once triggered, the immune system reacts to flea bites and results in severe itching.

 Also, scabs or bumps may appear, and it is not uncommon for the dog to chew and bite around its tail, groin, and bottom.
 They may even pull their fur out.
 And if not treated quickly, FAD can lead to sores, ‘hotspots’ of inflamed skin, and bacterial infections.